-Operating systems are a fundamental part of any computer system and common to virtually every application.
-This course surveys conceptual design and implementation issues of such complex programs, starting with the most basic notions of operating systems (e.g., the difference between the kernel and user modes, system calls) and evolving to develop key approaches to operating systems design and implementation.
-The course delves into the four main pillars of operating systems: process management (i.e., concept of process, multithreaded programming, process scheduling, synchronization, and deadlocks), memory management (i.e., memory-management strategies, virtual memory), storage management (i.e., file systems interface and implementation, mass-storage structure, and I/O systems), and operating systems protection and security.
-In addition to a conceptual view of operating systems, the course exposes students to the implications of some techniques through a hands-on approach.
+The goal of this course is to expose students to important topics related to operating systems.
+Operating systems are a fundamental part of any computer system and prevalent in virtually every application.
+This course will survey conceptual design issues of such complex programs, and explain the most basic knowledge of operating systems, teaching the difference between the kernel and user modes, and developing key approaches to operating system design and implementation.
+The course will allow students to understand the implications of some techniques through a hands-on approach.